 As you know, leading and following require specific skills that take time to develop.
 Do yourself a favor and ask your instructor to spend part of your lessons working to make sure you have what it takes to communicate with your partner.
 Importantly, you’ll reduce the risk of accidents and other hazards.
 How nice it is to be aware of yourself, your dance partner, and others on the dance floor.

 Becoming a better partner will improve your life off the dance floor, as well.
-Read this post by Tony Robbins and see how.
+Read this post by Tony Robbins to learn how.

 It won’t take long to get you up and running with this social dancing stuff.
 Just make sure you take it one step at a time and don’t forget how important it is to be easy to dance with.
-And, enjoy the journey!
+Also, make sure you enjoy the journey!